Love French Food

 • Polenta, cooked cornmeal.

-The bottom line when pairing wine with any food is, you must enjoy the wine!
+The bottom line when pairing wine with any food is that you must enjoy the wine!

-Most people would prefer a Pinot Noir, but for me I would enjoy the fruitiness of a red Burgundy or a Merlot, which is also fruity, although much stronger than a Pinot Noir, but not the dryness.
+Most people would prefer a Pinot Noir, but for me, I would enjoy the fruitiness of a red Burgundy or a Merlot, which is also fruity, although much stronger than a Pinot Noir, but not as dry.

 If you don't want it fruity or sweet, then go for a Cabernet Sauvignon.